Manuscrpit should be submitted by click on the button here:

 OPEN ACCESS POLICY

-The Open Access model used for Int Braz J Urol implies that production costs are covered by publication no fees normally paid for institution or authors.
+The Open Access model used for International Braz J Urol implies that production costs are covered by publication no fees normally paid for institution or authors.

 Recent issues of the International Braz J Urol must be observed concerning the presentation form of the manuscript.